zinoadidi/LibraryManagementSystem/readme.md

 ### Development Sytle

-I have decided to use agile method and treated the stories / tasks as is. the commits are with story numbers and i have written the task to follow the stories as they develop, making just enough room for extending existing functionality when needed in the future as i complete the stories.<br/>
+I have decided to use agile method and treated the stories / tasks as is. the commits are with story numbers and the messeages try to reflect the reason for the commit rather than what is in the commit.
+I have also written the task to follow the stories as they develop, making just enough room for extending existing functionality when needed in the future as i complete the stories.<br/>

 Below, information about decisions for each story on completion